digital-asset/daml/docs/source/tools/extractor.rst

 .. code-block:: none

-  $ da run extractor -- postgres --connecturl jdbc:postgresql:daml_export --user postgres --party [party]
+  $ daml extractor -- postgres --connecturl jdbc:postgresql:daml_export --user postgres --party [party]

 This example connects to a database on host ``192.168.1.12``, listening on port ``5432``.
 The database is called ``daml_export``, and the user and password used for authentication are ``daml_exporter`` and ``ExamplePassword``

 .. code-block:: none

-  $ da run extractor -- postgres --connecturl jdbc:postgresql://192.168.1.12:5432/daml_export --user daml_exporter --password ExamplePassword --party [party]
+  $ daml extractor -- postgres --connecturl jdbc:postgresql://192.168.1.12:5432/daml_export --user daml_exporter --password ExamplePassword --party [party]

 Full list of options
 ********************